 SHARING EXPERTISE

 PRIORITISATION

-The MPP works with WHO and other public health experts to produce priority reports that guide the MPP in its strategy of targeting the most appropriate treatments.
+MPP works with WHO and other public health experts to produce priority reports that guide MPP in its strategy of targeting the most appropriate treatments.
 The reports are updated on an annual basis.

 PROJECTIONS

-The MPP and WHO jointly prepare projections on the use of antiretroviral medicines in low- and middle-income countries.
+MPP and WHO jointly prepare projections on the use of antiretroviral medicines in low- and middle-income countries.
 Among other analyses, these projections provide broad support to the HIV community and help guide MPP industry partners on access strategies, prioritisation and capacity-building.
 Projections also assist policymakers, procurement agencies, regulatory agencies and other public health stakeholders in planning and preparing their policies.

 MedsPaL

 THE MEDICINES PATENTS AND LICENCES DATABASE

-As part of the MPP's mission to improve patent transparency, the MPP created in 2016 its Medicines Patents and Licenses Database, an open access/free database providing information on the patent and licensing status of patented medicines on the WHO EML in low- and middle-income countries.
+As part of MPP's mission to improve patent transparency, MPP created in 2016 its Medicines Patents and Licenses Database, an open access/free database providing information on the patent and licensing status of patented medicines on the WHO EML in low- and middle-income countries.

-MedsPaL includes patent and licensing data covering approximately 100 medicines (approx. 200 formulations) in more than 130 low- and middle-income countries.
+MedsPaL includes patent and licensing data covering over 10,500 national patent applications on 135 priority medicines (approx. 260 formulations) in more than 130 low- and middle-income countries.

-To collect and update the data in MedsPal, the MPP has signed collaboration agreements with many regional and national patent offices, including the African Regional Intellectual Property Organization (ARIPO), the Eurasian Patent Office (EAPO), the European Patent Office (EPO), and national patent offices of Argentina (INPI), Brazil (INPI), Chile (INAPI), Dominican Republic (ONAPI), Ecuador (SENADI), Egypt (EGPO), El Salvador (CNR), Peru (INDECOPI), South Africa (CIPC) and Uruguay (DNPI).
+To collect and update the data in MedsPal, MPP has signed collaboration agreements with many regional and national patent offices, including the African Regional Intellectual Property Organization (ARIPO), the Eurasian Patent Office (EAPO), the European Patent Office (EPO), and national patent offices of Argentina (INPI), Brazil (INPI), Chile (INAPI), Costa Rica (Registro Nacional Costa Rica), Dominican Republic (ONAPI), Ecuador (SENADI), Egypt (EGPO), El Salvador (CNR), Peru (INDECOPI), South Africa (CIPC) and Uruguay (DNPI).

 www.medspal.org

 EXPANDING ACCESS

 to public health

 medicinespatentpool.org

 @MedsPatentPool

 Rue de Varembé 7

 CH-1202 Geneva, Switzerland

-The MPP was founded by Unitaid, which serves as sole funder for our activities in HIV, hepatitis C and tuberculosis.
+MPP was founded by Unitaid.

+MPP's activites in HIV, hepatitis C and tuberculosis are funded by Unitaid.

+MPP's expansion into patented essential medicines is undertaken with the financial support of the Swiss Agency for Development and Cooperation (SDC) and Unitaid.